jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 MyCommand
 ```

-So without any decoration with brackets or what have you, it may represent a reference to a command.
+So without decoration with brackets or what have you, it may represent a reference to a command.

 A command reference may be a square, to indicate it might not *execute* directly.